 The dress code in this room is Business Attire.

 The Wolves Den is the Ranchmen's Club's casual dining area and serves as the Club's bar.
-Open six days a week, with an all-day a la carte menu and luncheon buffet option.
+It is open six days a week and features an all-day a la carte menu.
 This room offers a variety of seating and table styles, including dining as well as cocktail tables and chairs.

 Donated by architect Michael Everett Evamy (1991) and fabricated by Rubaiyat Stained Glass Studio (Calgary), the window treatments found on the three, north-facing windows in the Wolves Den, incorporate design elements representative of the CPR rail lines, train wheels and the original railway car "The Wolves Den", in which early 1880's ranchers met for socializing and cards.
 This railway car is where the idea of a permanent Ranchmen's Club was born.
 Photographs of some of the founding members in that same railway car are displayed between the beautiful stained glass windows.
 All new pieces of artwork added to the Club's collection are showcased in the Wolves Den, before being relocated throughout the Club.
 Some of the Club's most impressive larger paintings hang here.